Nicola Sturgeon Has Dropped Her Plan To Hold IndyRef2 By Spring 2019

-Nicola Sturgeon has quietly dropped her previous commitment to holding another vote on Scottish independence by the spring of 2019, the SNP's manifesto for the 2017 general election has revealed.
+Nicola Sturgeon has quietly dropped her previous commitment to hold another vote on Scottish independence by the spring of 2019, the SNP's manifesto for the 2017 general election has revealed.

 The manifesto, unveiled at an event in Perth on Tuesday morning, is light on mentions of independence and gives no detail on when another vote should be held other than "at the end of the Brexit process".